Bushwhacked (Firefly): Synopsis

 Serenity encounters a drifting spacecraft which turns out to be an obsolete short-range transport scow converted into a one-way settler vessel for passage to the "Outer Planets".
 Captain Mal decides to investigate the ship, eager to loot it for any valuable supplies or cargo.
 He sends his crew off in teams to explore the ship, while he and Zoe head to a section that he suspects holds the most valuable supplies.

-River discreetly leaves the ship and finds Mal and Zoe before pointing out mutilated bodies hanging from the ceiling.
+River leaves the ship and finds Mal and Zoe before pointing out mutilated bodies hanging from the ceiling.
 Mal knows what did this and orders everyone to regroup in the engine room, but Jayne is ambushed by a mysterious attacker and fires his gun wildly.
 Mal finds the wounded man hiding behind an air grate and has him brought back to the ship.

 As Simon treats the wounded man, Mal reveals to the rest of the crew that he must be the lone survivor of a Reaver attack.
 He explains how the Reavers, once settlers themselves, were driven insane after seeing the nothing at the "edge of the galaxy" and now commit unspeakable acts of evil against anyone they encounter.
-He allows Shepherd Book and Simon to give the dead a proper funeral, while Kaylee discreetly removes a Reaver booby trap that attached itself to Serenity when they docked earlier.
+He allows Shepherd Book and Simon to give the dead a proper funeral, while Kaylee removes a Reaver booby trap that attached itself to Serenity when they docked earlier.